-Additional Course Work: Additional course work must also be taken in the major field, in courses numbered in the 500-700 range, with the following exceptions: In some programs (see your program director), a maximum of six semester hours may be taken in other courses-either courses numbered in the 500-700 range outside the major field, or one course (3-4 semester hours) numbered in the 400-499 range.
+Additional Course Work: Additional course work must also be taken in the major field, in courses numbered in the 500-700 range, with the following exceptions: In some programs (see your program director), a maximum of six semester hours will be allowed for courses-either courses numbered in the 500-700 range outside the major field, or one course (3-4 semester hours) numbered in the 400-499 range.
+Allowance of graduate credit for a course in the 400-499 range (which must be part of the six semester hours mentioned above), is subject to the following conditions:

-Allowance of graduate credit for a
+1. Approval is given by the program director.

-30-A maximum of nine semester hours will be allowed for course in the 400-499 range (which must be part of the six semester hours mentioned above), is subject to the following conditions:
+2. The student must agree to do work of a higher order and broader scope than is required of an undergraduate student in the same class.

-- 1. Approval is given by the program director. - 2.
-The student must agree to do work of a higher order and broader scope than is required of an undergraduate student in the same class. - 3.
-The student must secure a letter of permission from the instructor, with approval by the program director and dean of graduate studies.
+3. The student must secure a letter of permission from the instructor, with approval by the program director and dean of graduate studies.
 Presentation of this letter shall indicate acceptance of responsibility for the instructor's assigning the additional work, but the student must take the initiative in arranging such work.